proudlyserving/proudlyserving.github.io/_pages/purpose.md

 ---
-schematype: WebSite
-layout: home
+layout: page
-short: "true"
-title: "Proudly Serving"
+title: Purpose
-description: Public service in the digital age
+description: Proudly Serving purpose.
+permalink: /purpose/
 redirect_from:
-  - /contribute/
-  - /feedback/
-  - /collaborate/
+  - /about/
 ---

 This is for everyone who: